-To make the overall shape of the mask and costume look right, I knew wearing a simple cloak with a mask attached to it wouldn't do at all, so I thought the best way to replicate No-Face's body shape would be to build an internal frame structure to attach the mask and cloak to instead.
+To make the overall shape of the mask and costume look right, I knew simply wearing a cloak with a mask attached to it wouldn't work at all, so I thought the best way to replicate No-Face's body shape would be to build an internal frame structure to attach the mask and cloak to instead.

 Having calculated the best size for the mask in proportion to my height, I started making a positive mold by coupling together three cardboard planes that were shaped as the mask's profiles from the front, side, and above.

 More cardboard planes were added to the mold to fill it out and give it the shape I thought would best represent the general look of the mask.